-Ocher and ochre are different spellings of the same word, meaning (1) any of several earthy mineral oxides of iron occurring in brown, yellow, or red and used as pigments, and (2) a moderate orange yellow.
-The difference is that ochre is preferred in British, Canadian, and Australian English, while ocher is the standard spelling in American English.
-However, over the last few years, a growing number of American writers and publications have used ochre.
+Ocher and ochre are different spellings of the same word, referring to (1) any of several earthy mineral oxides of iron occurring in brown, yellow, or red and used as pigments, and (2) a moderate orange yellow.
+The only difference is that ocher is the American spelling while ochre is preferred outside the U.S.

 Examples